 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-Often product names include a claim about the product.
-Often these are health and weight loss claims, or objective claims about the product.
-The Code will apply to claims which appear in product or company names in the same way as it does to the rest of the ad.
+On occasion, product names include health or weight loss claims, or objective claims about the product.
+The CAP Code applies to claims which appear in product or company names in the same way as it does to claims appearing elsewhere in ads.
 Marketers should avoid making any claims in their product or company name, unless the claim is an acceptable claim which can be made about the product.

 Health claims in names for food products